 Upon returning, Rev. Mettey developed a system to recover excess products which were deemed no longer useful by U.S. corporations, and redistribute these items to people in desperate poverty.

 In the early days, supplies were carried to Nicaragua in suitcases, then aboard United States Air Force cargo planes.
 Now aid is shipped via forty-foot seagoing containers and semi-trailers to the poorest of the poor and disaster victims.

-Since 1991, Matthew 25: Ministries has grown from a small suitcase ministry to an international relief organization distributing more than 13 million pounds of products each year.
-In total, M25M has sent more than 200 million pounds of aid across the United States and into more than sixty countries worldwide.
+Since 1991, Matthew 25: Ministries has grown from a small suitcase ministry to an international relief organization distributing more than 15 million pounds of products each year.
+In total, M25M has sent more than 250 million pounds of aid across the United States and into approximately 70 worldwide.